lelylan/lelylan/README.md

 At this point you whould be able to access to the lelylan platform through the URL `http://localhost:3000`.

 ## Deployment

 We are studying solutions like Docker, Mesos, and Ansible to simplify the installation process.
 If you are experimenting in the same area get in touch with [lelylan team](http://dev.lelylan.com/api).

+## Roadmap

+Checkout the [roadmap](/ROADMAP.md) to see our near future goals.

 ## Contributing to Lelylan

 If you want to contribute and hack on Lelylan we have [instructions](/CONTRIBUTING.md) to help you get started.

-## Roadmap

 ## Support

-For any problem we have different [support channels](http://dev.lelylan.com/support) depending from your needs.
+Use the available [communication channels](http://dev.lelylan.com/support) to communicate your ideas, problems or suggestions.

 ## License